 Your options for legal or financial advice on divorce or dissolution

-The amount of legal or financial advice you take will depend on how complicated your divorce or dissolution is, how much money you have to pay for advice and how amicable your break-up is.
-Many couples use one of more professionals during their divorce or dissolution.
+The amount of legal or financial advice you take will depend on how complicated your divorce or dissolution is, how much money you have to pay for advice and whether you’ve agreed to part on good terms.
+Many couples use one or more professionals during their divorce or dissolution.

 Do you need a solicitor to get divorced or dissolve your civil partnership?